Qu1ck5h0t/Willans-Formula/README.md

-### Note: This code only serves as a PoC mathematical implementation of the formula, do NOT use this for practical purposes as it is very inefficient and breaks due to computational limitations
+### Note: This code only serves as a PoC mathematical implementation of the formula, do NOT use this for practical purposes as it is very inefficient and breaks due to integer overflow
 In 1964, C.P.
 Willans' formula for finding primes was published on a maths journal and can be written as below:

 ![image](https://github.com/user-attachments/assets/0eb5a7bb-c9c9-4594-9598-46d90723a10b)

 It faced heavy criticism due to the computational complexity of (j-1)! nested in a series, nested in another series.
 It makes sense why nobody decided to implement this before I did...

-I got very bored on the day of writing this so I decided to implement it in C. While the code is consistent with the given formula, it gives numbers equal to 2^n+1 for n>7 (likely due to computational limitations rather than mathematical inconsistency).
+I got very bored on the day of writing this so I decided to implement it in C. While the code is consistent with the given formula, it gives numbers equal to 2^n+1 for n>7.
+After further analysis, I've determined that the behaviour is due to integer overflow of computing (j-1)! for values of j greater than 20, which quickly becomes the case due to the first series having a boundary of 2^n.
+After that, everything else breaks unfortunately.